brainfunc/web-app/docs/faqs.md

 ## Do I need real Ether to play the game?

 ## I'm a school.
-Can I get a discount for bulk runs of the game for students?
+Can I get a discount for students?

 ## How do you make money?